-Need help putting your pitch together?
-In the Unusual Field Guide, we prepared actual examples and tools for founders to learn from.
-One of our portfolio companies Vivun, graciously offered to work with us on a case study documenting their fundraising process and experience for their Seed round.
-You can find their case study here.
+Here in the Unusual Field Guide, we prepared actual examples and tools for founders to learn from.
+One of our portfolio companies, Vivun, graciously offered to work with us on a case study documenting their fundraising process and experience for their Seed round.
+Read their case study here.

 If you want to see an outline of a fundraising deck, download our Seed outline deck here and our Series A outline deck here.

 Congratulations, you are now at a point in the process when investors will be making formal offers to invest in your company.
 Commonly referred to as a term sheet, the investment proposal details will be provided in a document that unfortunately isn’t exactly intuitive.
 Term sheets are legal documents that deserve serious attention.
-As is the case with most legal documents, the term sheet will have some language that you are unfamiliar with.
+As is the case with most legal documents, the term sheet will include language that you are unfamiliar with.
 If you want to dive in and learn about any of the specifics, there are many books on the topic.
-We recommend picking up a copy of Venture Deals by Brad Feld.
+We recommend reading Venture Deals by Brad Feld.

-The best advice we can give you as a founder when it comes to evaluating term sheets is to make sure you have a top notch attorney working for you who is deeply familiar with the current market dynamics.
+The best advice we can give you as a founder when it comes to evaluating term sheets is to make sure you have a top-notch attorney who is deeply familiar with the current market dynamics.
 Ideally, this is the same attorney who helped you incorporate your company and has agreed to defer all payment until after you’ve closed your funding round.
-If you need a recommendation we suggest:
+If you need a recommendation, we suggest:

-If you are looking for a quick explanation on the key terms or mechanics of cap tables, you can reference Goodwin Procter’s Deal Dictionary.
+If you are looking for a quick explanation on the key terms or mechanics of cap tables, you can reference Founders Workbench's Deal Dictionary.

 Finally, it might be tempting, but don’t just fall in love with the firm brand.
-You are going to end up primarily interacting with one or two people from that firm.
+You'll likely end up interacting primarily with one or two people from that firm.
 Ask yourself if they have the energy and capacity to be committed to your success.
 How much will it matter to them if your company succeeds or not?
 Do they have competitive investments?
 How many boards are they on?
 Make sure they will be a complementary addition to your existing board if you have one.

 We sincerely hope you found this fundraising module valuable.
-Please submit any and all feedback to email@example.com and follow us @Unusual_VC.
+Follow us on Twitter @Unusual_VC.